Africa son music

 CHRISTIAN MISSIONARIES IN EAST AFRICA

-Role of christian missionaries in the colonisation of East Africa
+Role of Christian missionaries in the colonization of East Africa

 (1).
 Missionaries signed treaties which were later used by colonialists to take over colonies e.g. Tucker, a British Missionary interpreted the 1900 Buganda Agreement to the regents of Kabaka Daudi Chwa II.
 This led to loss of political, economic and social powers to the British protectorate government.
 Sir Harry John stone who signed on behalf of the British government confessed that;